Time You Were Not Allowed to Use Your Phone

 We visited the famous pilgrimage spot – the Puri Jagannath Temple located in the Northeastern coastal part of India.
 Now, this is one of the most prominent Hindu spiritual destinations.
 They have high security there and using phones is prohibited.
 Not just phones, no bags or sunglasses or hats are allowed there.

 Why was no mobile phone allowed there?

-On that day I remember, there was a massive crowd, and for public safety it seemed justified not allowing use of phones.
+On that day I remember, there was a massive crowd, and for public safety, it seemed justified not to allow the use of phones.
 It’s a place of worship, to pray and find solace and it is rude to disturb others with phone calls and photography.
 To respect the deity and every devotee, I was happy to oblige.
-Although my urge to take a snap of the humungous pillars and marvelous carvings remained insatiable.
+Although my urge to take a snap of the humungous pillars and marvellous carvings remained insatiable.